levisc8/ipmr_esa/README.md

 ## Materials for ESA '21 ipmr Workshop

 This repository hosts the slides and tutorials for the `ipmr` workshop from ESA 2021.
 Tutorials are stored in `ipmr_examples/` subfolder.
-To run
+To run with RStudio:

-1. clone this repository into a folder on your computer and open `ipmr_esa.Rproj`.
+1. clone this repository into a folder on your computer.

+    + The easiest way is to click the green "Code" button in the upper right corner of this page and download a Zip file.
+Unzip the folder after downloading.

+2. Open `ipmr_esa.Rproj`.

-2. Open `ipmr_examples/ipmr_tutorial.rmd`.
+3. Open `ipmr_examples/ipmr_tutorial.rmd`.

-3. In RStudio, you can simply click the `Run Document` button above the script pane.
-To run from the command line in an R session, run `rmarkdown::run("ipmr_examples/ipmr_tutorial.rmd")`.
+4. Click the `Run Document` button above the script pane.

+To run from the R GUI, follow step 1 from above, then:

+2. Set your working directory to the path where the unzipped repository is.

+3. Run `rmarkdown::run("ipmr_examples/ipmr_tutorial.rmd")`.

 ## Prerequisites